 0.3cm First of all, it follows from relations (4.11) and (4.12) that $U_{2s}(x,y) = 0$ for $x\neq y$.
 Then we can consider the diagonal terms only $U_{2s}(x,x)$.
 Moreover, we can introduce auxiliary numbers $\bar \CU$ and $\bar\CD$ that serve as the upper bounds for $\sup_x \CU(x,x)$ and $\sup_x \CD(x,x)$ and verify relations of the form (4.11) and (4.12) and therefore satisfy (4.14) and (4.15).

-Next, assuming that $\CD^{(2)}$ is of the order $o(1)$, it is easy to deduce from (4.11) that the leading contribution to $\bar \CU^{(n)}_s$ is given by $[\vp(\t)]_s$.
+Next, assuming $\CD^{(2)}$ to be of the order $o(1)$, it is easy to deduce from (4.11) that the leading contribution to $\bar \CU^{(n)}_s$ is given by $[\vp(\t)]_s$.
 This generating function is determined as a solution of the quadratic equation

 and therefore is given by equality